 3. Work on the Timing of Sleep

 - If your baby is showing they are tired, then try and help them to sleep right away.
-It is better to try and catch them before these strong tired signs if you can.
+Try and catch them before these strong, tired signs if you can.
 For example, some families notice that their baby shows strong tired signs at the 1-hour mark.
 So at the 45-minute mark, start your routine, which can make it easier for them to drift off.

 4. Work on Soothing your Baby